jup-ag/space-station/guides/4-dca/1-how-to-dca.md

 ![DCA-4](../img/dca/dca-4.png)

 1. **Past DCAs:** Here you will find all your DCA order history, whether they completed or were cancelled.
-2. **Overview:** This tab is the same as above and opens up to show the order and balance summary.
+2. **Overview:** The Overview tab opens up to show the order details and balance summary.
 3. **Balance Summary:** You can see the balance details of past order here.
 4. **Order Summary:** This shows all of the details of the past order including all of the details outlined above.

 ### Past DCA Orders
 ![DCA-5](../img/dca/dca-5.png)

-1. **Orders:** All the transactions for your DCA orders are shown here.
+1. **Orders:** All the transactions for your DCA order are shown here.
 2. **Trade Summary:** This shows each individual order amount respective to the date and transaction id.